Comment: Inaction (is a weapon of mass destruction)

 In Ta-Nehisi Coates’s new one, The Message, he writes about three trips he took, to Senegal, South Carolina and Palestine.
 In his reflections on these trips he makes connections that have caused uproar in the same US politico-media communities that once lionised him.
 In an opinion piece in Bari Weiss’s Free Press, representative of the criticism he’s shipped, Coates was accused of weaponising identity politics.
 “The specter haunting this book, and indeed all of his work, is the crudest version of identity politics,” wrote Coleman Hughes

 Coates’s analysis isn’t however based in what we call identity politics, but rather something altogether more powerful: it’s a location of the racist injustices in Africa, the US and the Levant within the same international power structures and a recognition of what these injustices share.
-His work isn’t, as his critics try to argue, of disparate groups with different, competing grievances for which redress is sought, but of a shared humanity among these people, a collective humanity that has been wronged.
+His work isn’t, as his critics try to argue, of disparate groups with different, competing grievances for which redress is sought, but of a shared humanity among these people, a collective that has been wronged.
 That’s what made the book intolerable to the people who once made him a MacArthur Genius.

 What also made the book unacceptable to US elites was Coates’s questioning of his country’s mythology, the stories taught in schools, in colleges and later told by the people these institutions produce.
 Coates wrote, “If you believe that history, then you are primed to believe that the American state is a force for good, that it is the world's oldest democracy, and that those who hate America hate it for its freedoms.”